The Functional Movement Screen (FMS) Reviewed

 Pain did predict injury, though — not much, but a little bit.
 Imagine that!

-I cannot conclude that FMS has no value when used as intended and humbly.
-All I can do here is raise a concern that the FMS is being applied inappropriately by many trainers, and seems to be resting on a number of questionable and untested assumptions.
-And now, from 2015-2020, their claims are ever more at odds with the science.
+I cannot definitively conclude that FMS has no value when used as intended and humbly — although I think we're about as close to that as we can get without actually being there.
+But I can certainly raise a strong concern that the FMS is being applied inappropriately by many trainers, and that it seems to be resting on a number of questionable and untested assumptions.

 So please: take it with a huge grain of salt if anyone tries to tell you what’s wrong with you, or how you might get hurt, based on FMS testing.